A Semi-Parametric Bayesian Generalized Least Squares Estimator: Semi-parametric Approach to Random Effects Model

 Consider the following panel data model

-where $i$ and $t$ index the cross section and time series dimensions of the data, respectively, $y_{it}$ is the dependent variable, $x_{kit}$ denote the explanatory variables, and the $\beta_k$, $k = 1, \ldots, K$ are the coefficients. $u_i$ is the time-invariant unobservable of individual $i$, and $\eta_{it}$ the error term.
+where $i$ and $t$ index the cross section and time series dimensions of the data, respectively. $y_{it}$ is the dependent variable, $\bm{x}_{it}$ denotes the explanatory variables, and $\bm{\beta}$ is a conformable vector of parameters. $u_i$ is the time-invariant unobservable of unit $i$, and $\eta_{it}$ the idiosyncratic error term. $\varepsilon_{it} = u_i + \eta_{it}$ is the composite error.

-In Bayesian methods the difference between the fixed and random effects lies in the choice of prior for the individual effects $u_i$.
-Fixed effects Bayesian methods assume a non-hierarchical prior for $u_i$, while for the random effects a hierarchical prior is assumed.
-The prior for $u_i$ may be written as
+In Bayesian methods the difference between the fixed and random effects lies in the choice of prior for the individual effects $u_i$: the fixed effects model assumes a non-hierarchical prior for $u_i$; and the \textsc{rem} includes a hierarchical prior.
+The prior for $u_i$ in the \textsc{rem} can be written as